Poo Poova Poothirukku: Production

 Poo Poova Poothirukku was directed by V. Azhagappan, who also wrote the screenplay.
 The film was produced by Kaveri Manoharan under My Productions.
 Cinematography was handled by K. B. Dayalan, and the editing by V. Rajagopal.
+Some of the scenes were shot at Andaman.

 Soundtrack

 The soundtrack was composed by T. Rajendar, who also wrote the lyrics.

 Release and reception

 Poo Poova Poothirukku was released on 18 September 1988.
 N. Krishnaswamy of The Indian Express called the film "somewhat of a drag" and noted its similarities to Man, Woman and Child (1983), but praised the performances of Prabhu, Sarita and the child artistes.
+The film did well at box-office.